 The observation: Scientists could better understand, monitor and protect global bird populations with access to real-time information.
 The question: Would backyard birding enthusiasts be interested in counting birds and reporting their results online?

 The community responded with a resounding yes, and the Great Backyard Bird Count (GBBC) subsequently launched in 1998.
 It was the first online citizen-science project to collect data on wild birds and display results almost instantaneously.
 Participants record sightings of both rare and common birds such as northern cardinals or mourning doves.
-This successful worldwide initiative is celebrating its 25th year of connecting people through birding.
+This successful worldwide initiative connects people through birding.

 “It even fueled the creation of eBird, which is one of the world’s largest citizen-science projects related to birds,” says Becca Rodomsky-Bish, project leader for the Great Backyard Bird Count.
 “And eBird is a very powerful conservation tool.”

 The premise is simple.
 Birders across the globe come together to watch, count, study and celebrate birds.
 It’s held every February, for four days during Presidents’ Day weekend in the United States.
 See the Great Backyard Bird Count’s website to find out this year’s dates.